wearepointers/.github/profile/README.md

 ## We love to build

 Got something in mind or want advice?
-Feel free to contact us on our [website](https://expanse.so/contact) or at [hello@expanse.so](mailto:hello@expanse.so).
+Feel free to contact us on our [website](https://pointers.agency/contact) or at [hello@pointers.agency](mailto:hello@pointers.agency).

 ## We love to share

 Read our blog posts to learn more about our projects, technologies, and experiences.
-You can find our blog posts on our [website](https://expanse.so/blog).
+You can find our blog posts on our [website](https://pointers.agency/blog).